openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * A mechanism for the Issuer to publish metadata about the credential it is capable of issuing.
 See (#server-metadata)
 * A mechanism that allows issuance of multiple credentials of same or different type.
 See (#token-response) and (#credential-response).

-The Wallet sends a single Credential Request per individual credential.
+The Wallet sends one Credential Request per individual credential.
 The wallet MAY use the same access token to send multiple Credential Requests to request issuance of
   - multiple credentials of different types bound to the same proof, or
   - multiple credentials of the same type bound to different proofs